 So, in a desperate bid to keep going, I turned to writing, a decades-old passion suppressed by my fear of what people might think.
 I began to write out my story.
 “What the hell were the circumstances that derailed my life?”
 I thought.
 And with that, I began banging away at my keyboard.
 Before I knew it, I had written out my childhood battles, complete with the temper outbursts and physical aggression (on inanimate objects only, though) and ended with my tragic and exhausting battle with PTSD.

 Because my mental health was in jeopardy, it was clear at the time I went off work, that I needed some kind of therapeutic release.
 I am so grateful that I found it.
 To think, it was there all along.
 My biggest takeaway?
-I leaned that a positive release can help one cope until they are able to see a therapist.
+I leaned that a positive release could help one cope until they are able to see a therapist.

 Wow, there’s so much to authoring a book – but it’s 100% worth it.